Main Content

 • On the Live Editor tab, select Task > Pivot Table.

-• In a code block in the script, type a relevant keyword, such as pivot, group, or crosstab.
+• In a code block in the script, type a relevant keyword, such as pivot, group, crosstab, or heatmap.
 Select Pivot Table from the suggested command completions.
+For some keywords, the task automatically updates one or more corresponding parameters.

 Examples